 In addition to being used with a weapon, tactical lights also work as a method of non-lethal force, used to temporarily blind and disorient targets.
 Most models include a range of operating modes (typically 3 or 5 modes) that includes both a steady beam of light and a highly disorientating strobe flashing light.

-The light source is normally LED, which have very high intensity pure white light (although colored filters and infra-red light modes are available on some models).
+The light source is normally LED, which have high intensity white light (although colored filters and infra-red light modes are available on some models).
 Some models (such as the UTG Defender) use a xenon bulb – which has some disadvantages compared to an LED (it runs hotter, uses more power but has a very bright, white light).